 Christmas is coming, and thousands of children all over the world are writing their letters to Santa, patiently waiting for Christmas day.
 Every year, children all over the world wake up Christmas morning and open their long-awaited gifts underneath the tree.
 This expectation must be satisfied on-time, because the delivery of happiness can’t wait on Christmas, right?

 No matter how many shipping companies there are in the world, there is always going to be one person ahead of everybody – Santa Claus.
-This man holds an enormous load on his shoulders every single year.
+This man holds an enormous amount of pressure on his shoulders every single year.
 Here are a few facts from Santa’s data storage to have a better understanding of the amount of work he has to do every year around Christmas time: